 Hint #5: Measure Twice

 For double height windows you can have electric shutters at the top or on all windows or have window treatments to cover the entire window.
 Double height.
+Beautiful velvet curtains would add the blackout functionality and chic look.

 The three-quarter window treatment is not long enough to be a drape and not short enough to be a curtain.